Baby lying on its mother's arm

 The Bottom Line

-To help your baby sleep better, try encouraging self-soothing, establishing a calming bedtime routine and ensuring they’re well-fed before bed.
+To help your baby sleep better, try encouraging independent sleep skills, establishing a calming bedtime routine and ensuring they’re well-fed before bed.
 With patience and consistency, peaceful nights are on the horizon!

 Don’t forget to download the Pampers Club app to earn rewards on every pack of Pampers nappies, nappy pants and wipes – because your little one deserves the best!